DecentNinja8/Stock_Market_Dashboard_Project/README.md

 	const API_KEY = "YOUR API KEY HERE";

-5. You can also give your own name by replacing "ARGH" in h1 and title tag in index.html
+5. You can also give your own name by replacing "ARGH" to "YOUR NAME" in h1 and title tag in index.html

-	<title> "YOUR NAME" Stock Dashboard</title> and <h1> "YOUR NAME" Stock Market Dashboard</h1>

 ---------------------------------------------------------------------------------------